-G4.4(a) requires lighting to be provided to every stairway within a building, except within a sole-occupancy unit.
+G4.4(a) requires lighting to be provided to every stairway within a building, except within a sole-occupancy unit of a Class 2 or 3 building and the Class 4 part of a building.
 This is to make sure that common exit routes are still negotiable in an emergency.